-Annotated Bibliography: One of the above assignments will ask you to write an annotated bibliography instead of a works cited page.
-Following MLA guidelines, list sources and describe specifically what part of each source is relevant to your research paper and why.
+Annotated Bibliography: List sources and describe specifically what part of each is relevant to your research paper and why.
 (Letter grade)

 Presentation: Towards the due date of essays, students will give a 4-6 minute presentation on his or her research topic.
 Students who are researching similar ideas may perform the presentation as a small group.
-The presentation can come in many forms, from traditional methods we are familiar with, to more experimental ones, such as creating a music video, a dramatic play, a documentary/mocumentary, a display of artifacts, etc. Guidelines will be established and examples will be given a couple weeks beforehand.
+The presentation can come in many forms, from traditional methods we are familiar with, to more experimental ones, such as creating a music video, a dramatic play, a documentary/mocumentary, a display of artifacts, etc. Guidelines will be established and examples will be given beforehand.
 The audience will be your peers in this class.
 (Letter grade)